AmineI/SubtitleExtractor-Docker/README.md

-# BatchExtractSubtitles
+# Subtitle Extractor

 This works best as a Docker container hosted to provide subtitles & attachments in an automated fashion.

-It extracts subtitles & attachments of all **.mkv** files in the folder mounted to /data.
+It extracts subtitles & attachments of all **.mkv** files in the volume mounted to /data.
 They are extracted in a subfolder for each file.

 Subtitles are saved as .ass files by default following a template, and attachments keep their original filename.

+The Docker image size is kept very small by using multi-stage build to compile minimal FFMPEG binaries from source.

 #### Environment variables